AberdeenStudyGroup/Reprothon2021/README.md

 ### Who we are

 The [Aberdeen Study Group](https://aberdeenstudygroup.github.io/studyGroup/) is a [Mozilla Science Lab](https://www.mozillascience.org/) Study Group.
-We are a PhD student run group, based at the University of Aberdeen.
-We organise fun, informal meetups open to **everyone** to share skills, stories and ideas on using code for research.
+We are based at the University of Aberdeen, but we organise fun, informal meetups open to **everyone, anywhere** to share skills, stories and ideas on using code for research.
 The goal is to create a friendly, no-pressure environment where people can share their work, ask for help on a coding problem, and learn and work together with their peers.

 ### What is it all about?